 Before the procedure

-Surgeons typically perform thyroidectomy during general anesthesia, so you won't be conscious during the procedure.
+Surgeons typically perform thyroidectomy using general anesthesia, so you won't be awake during the procedure.
 The anesthesiologist or anesthetist gives you an anesthetic medication as a gas — to breathe through a mask — or injects a liquid medication into a vein.
-A breathing tube will then be placed in your trachea to assist breathing throughout the procedure.
+After you're unconscious, a breathing tube will be placed in your trachea to assist breathing throughout the procedure.

-The surgical team places several monitors on your body to help make sure that your heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
+The surgical team places several monitors on your body to check your heart rate, blood pressure and blood oxygen level throughout the procedure.
 These monitors include a blood pressure cuff on your arm and heart-monitor leads attached to your chest.

 During the procedure

-Once you're unconscious, the surgeon makes a small incision in the center of your neck or a series of incisions some distance from the thyroid, depending on the surgical technique he or she uses.
+Once you're unconscious, the surgeon makes a cut (incision) low in the center of your neck.
+It can often be placed in a skin crease where it will be hard to see after the incision heals.
 All or part of the thyroid gland is then removed, depending on the reason for the surgery.

-If you're having thyroidectomy as a result of thyroid cancer, the surgeon may also examine and remove lymph nodes around your thyroid.
+If you're having thyroidectomy because of thyroid cancer, the surgeon may also examine and remove lymph nodes around your thyroid.
 In some patients, the surgeon uses special equipment to monitor irritation of vocal cords during the procedure to prevent permanent damage.
 Thyroidectomy usually takes 1 to 2 hours.
 It may take more or less time, depending on the extent of the surgery.

 After the procedure

-After surgery, you're moved to a recovery room where the health care team monitors your recovery from the surgery and anesthesia.
-Once you're fully conscious, you'll be moved to a hospital room.
+After surgery, you're moved to a recovery room where health care providers monitor your recovery from the surgery and anesthesia.

-You may have a drain under the incision in your neck.
-This drain is usually removed the morning after surgery.
+Some people may need to have a drain placed under the incision in the neck.
+This drain is usually removed the day after surgery.

-After a thyroidectomy, you may experience neck pain and a hoarse or weak voice.
-This doesn't necessarily mean there's permanent damage to the nerve that controls your vocal cords.
-These symptoms are often temporary and may be due to irritation from the breathing tube (endotracheal tube) that's inserted into your windpipe (trachea) during surgery, or as a result of nerve irritation caused by the procedure.
+After thyroidectomy, some people may experience neck pain and a hoarse or weak voice.
+These symptoms typically last for only a short time.
+They may be due to irritation from the breathing tube inserted into the windpipe during surgery, or the result of nerve irritation caused by the procedure.
 In some cases, the hoarseness or weakness is caused by permanent damage to the vocal cords.

 When you go home, you can usually return to your regular activities.
-Wait at least 10 days to two weeks before doing anything vigorous, such as heavy lifting or strenuous sports.
+Wait at least 10 days to two weeks before doing anything strenuous, such as heavy lifting or high-impact sports.

 The long-term effects of thyroidectomy depend on how much of the thyroid is removed.

-If only part of your thyroid is removed, the remaining portion typically takes over the function of the entire thyroid gland, and you might not need thyroid hormone therapy.
+If only part of your thyroid is removed, the remaining portion typically takes over the function of the entire thyroid gland.
+So you might not need thyroid hormone therapy.

-If your entire thyroid is removed, your body can't make thyroid hormone and without replacement you'll develop signs and symptoms of underactive thyroid (hypothyroidism).
+If your entire thyroid is removed, your body can no longer make thyroid hormone.
+Without medication, you'll develop symptoms of underactive thyroid (hypothyroidism).
 These symptoms may include dry skin, fatigue and weight gain.
-You'll need to take a pill every day that contains the synthetic thyroid hormone levothyroxine (Levoxyl, Synthroid, Unithroid).
+You'll need to take a pill every day that contains the synthetic thyroid hormone levothyroxine (Synthroid, Unithroid, others).

 This hormone replacement is identical to the hormone normally made by your thyroid gland and performs all of the same functions.
-Your health care provider will test your blood to know how much thyroid hormone replacement you need based on blood tests.
+Your health care provider will test your blood to know how much thyroid hormone replacement you need.